OscarMrZ/ros4hri-tutorials/README.md

-If the face and body detector are still running, you might see that `hri_person_manager` is already creating some *anonymous* persons: the node knows that some persons must exist (since faces and bodies are detected), but it does not know *who* these persons are
+If the face and body detector are still running, you might see that `hri_person_manager` is already creating some *anonymous* persons: the node knows that some persons must exist (since faces and bodies are detected), but it does not know *who* these persons are.

 ### Display the person feature graph